rcallery/lrc/README.md

 ## lrc.py

+Relies on these files in C:/
+- lrc.py
+- correct.wav
+- incorrect.wav
+- pellet.exe

-Use by adding these lines at the top of your .py script.
+Add these lines at the top of your .py script:
-You only need the last line if lrc.py is in the same folder as your script.

 	import imp
-	lrc = imp.load_source('lrc', '../lrc.py')
+	lrc = imp.load_source('lrc', 'c:/lrc.py')
 	from lrc import *

 - imports modules